ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

    setenchants: DURABILITY,1

-Sets the slot to have level 1 durability.
+Sets the current slot to have level 1 durability.

 ================
 Set lore for slot